cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.4.6v1
 Phishing-resistant MFA SHALL be required for Highly Privileged Roles.
-- _Rationale:_ This will be implemented and assessed using authentication strength just like policy bullet 1 above, except that this policy is scoped to privileged roles
+- _Rationale:_ This will be implemented and assessed using authentication strength just as for policy bullet 1 above, except that this policy is scoped to privileged roles
 - _Last modified:_ June 2023

 #### MS.AAD.4.7v1